 - Maintenance record (Checkheft gepflegt) – only look for cars that provide a full maintenance record, as without one, something is fishy

 - Air Conditioning (Klimaanlage) – be aware that not all car manufacturers and used cars have AC installed

 - Emission sticker (Umweltplakete) – most German cities are an environmental zone, meaning that only cars with green emission stickers (Euro 4) are allowed to enter.
 So be sure to look for a car with a green emission sticker.

 2. Visit The Car Dealership

 Once you have found the car you want, call the car dealer or private seller to double-check that it is still available and make an appointment for a visit.
-Every proper car dealership will let you test drive the car and inspect it to your liking.
-If you are looking at a used car and you have no clue about cars, you might want to consider taking a friend with you, who has some knowledge.
+Every good car dealership will let you test drive the car and inspect it to your liking.
+If you are looking at a used car and you have no clue about cars, you might want to consider taking a friend with you who has some knowledge.